clokep/relapse/docs/development/dependencies.md

 ## ...handle a Dependabot pull request?

-Synapse uses Dependabot to keep the `poetry.lock` and `Cargo.lock` file up-to-date with the latest releases of our dependencies.
+Relapse uses Dependabot to keep the `poetry.lock` and `Cargo.lock` file up-to-date with the latest releases of our dependencies.
 The changelog check is omitted for Dependabot PRs; the release script will include them in the changelog.